modular/modular/KGEN/docs/public/programming-manual.md

 Even vector length can be difficult to manage, because the vector length of a typical machine depends on the datatype, and some datatypes like bfloat16 don’t have full support on all implementations.
-Mojo helps by providing an autotune expression.
-For example if you want to write a vector-length-agnostic algorithm to a buffer of data, you might write it like this:
+Mojo helps by providing an autotune function in the standard library.
+For example if you want to write a vector-length-agnostic algorithm to a buffer of data, you might write it like
+this:

 ```mojo
     def exp_buffer[dt: DType](data: ArraySlice[dt]):